adebisi-fa/dang-jssor/README.md

 dang-jssor
 ==========
-A directive for the JSSOR slider plugin on jssor.com.
+An AngularJS directive for the powerful JSSOR slider plugin, jssor.com

 ##Why?